Where Can I Buy Textured Vegetable Protein?

-Amazon offers a pack of 4 10-oz bags of TVP from Bob's Red Mill for about $16 USD – not exactly as good a deal as a local health co-op, but this is also a brand name product, and not everyone has a co-op in a practical distance from where they live.
+You can pick up a pack of 4 10-oz bags of TVP from Bob's Red Mill on Amazon for under $20 USD – not exactly as good a deal as a local health co-op, but this is also a brand name product, and not everyone has a co-op in a practical distance from where they live.

 When it comes to TVP, something is better than nothing!

 Of course, you don’t necessarily have to go with this single brand of TVP – you don’t even need to go with plain, unflavored TVP!
 The best part of shopping for TVP on Amazon is that you can browse different brands, granule sizes, and flavors, rather than having to go with whatever TVP your grocery store or co-op has in stock.

 I like buying the unflavored, small-granule TVP because it is the most versatile option, and can go savory or sweet with minimal effort.
 However, if you’re only interested in using TVP for savory applications like chili or burrito filling, you might want to try the Mother Earth TVP “Beef” Bits [Amazon] or TVP “Sausage” Crumbles [Amazon].

 Even with having a co-op and Indian grocer near my house, there are some things I can find on Amazon that I’ve never seen on local shelves.
 And let’s be honest, the only way window shopping gets better is when you can do it from your house, right?

 Despite its strange name, textured vegetable protein isn’t that difficult to find, and if all else fails, you can turn to the internet for your vegan protein needs.